wg-osr/walkerga.github.io/class/fi_centaur.md

 ---

 <details markdown="1">
 <summary>Design Notes</summary>
-*This was initially a monster class for the [Centaur](https://saltygoo.github.io/monsters/centaur) but seems like it could be used for an actual horse.
+*This was initially a monster class for the [Centaur](https://saltygoo.github.io/monsters/centaur) but it seems like it could be used for an actual horse.
 It's a good fighting class, and it becomes very absurd if you multiclass into a specialist (wall-climbing horse-person!). — SaltyGoo*
 </details>

 <ins>Starting Equipment</ins><br>
-A waterskin and two of the followings: a Bow (and 12 arrows), a Saddle, or a Songbird,
+A waterskin and two of the following: a Bow (and 12 arrows), a Saddle, or a Songbird,

 <ins>Starting Skills (+5)</ins><br>
 Your choice of Outdoors, Horse Life or Archery.